henrrrychau/HackMapExec/README.md

 HackMapExec is a personally maintained version of CrackMapExec which has been archived due to hostile branches.
 I maintain this for the practice of red team weapon customization.

 For memorial, the original description of CrackMapExec will be preserved below.
-And I will change
+All the changes will be based on the original work.
 # HackMapExec

 <p align="center">